mathworks/Simscape-Wind-Turbine/README.txt

 Here are some key points about this demonstration model.

-1. You must run "startup_Wind_Turbine.m" to set the path and load key values.
+1. You must open project "Wind_Turbine.prj" to set the path and load key values.

-2. You will need a supported compiler. http://www.mathworks.com/support/compilers/current_release/
+2. You may need a supported compiler. http://www.mathworks.com/support/compilers/current_release/

 3. Some configurations are invalid.